 The Effect of the Ligands

 As the ligands bond to the metal centre, they bring with them clouds of negative charge in the form of their donated electron pair.
 Since the metal centre already has a number of its own electrons, specifically those in its d-orbitals, this introduces a form of electrostatic repulsion between the metal's and ligands' electrons.
-This is complicated slightly more by the fact that the metal's d-electrons are not arranged equally around the metal, but instead in the 5 orbital shapes shown below, each housing up to 2 electrons.
+This is complicated slightly more by the fact that the metal's d-electrons are not arranged evenly around the metal, but instead in the 5 orbital shapes shown below, each housing up to 2 electrons.

 d-Electron Splitting Diagrams